 What is it?

-The Chefs Apprenticeship Training Program is an on-the-job-(OJT) training whereby an individual (the apprentice) contracts with a qualified Culinary Facility (Hotel, Restaurant, Country club, City Club etc.) to be employed and trained for 6,000 hours based on the training program devised by the US Department of Labor (DOL).
-And at the same time the individual is enrolled at El Centro College and must complete an Associate of Arts degree in either Culinary Arts or Bakery/Pastry The US Department of Labor registers this program as recognized apprenticeship training.
-The duration off the Program is a minimum of 6,000 hours.
+The Chef Apprenticeship Training Program is an on-the-job-(OJT) training whereby an individual (the apprentice) contracts with a qualified culinary facility such as a hotel, restaurant, country club, hospital, etc. (known as a sponsoring house) to be employed and trained for 6,000 hours based on the training program devised by the US Department of Labor and the American Culinary Federation.
+At the same time the individual is enrolled at El Centro College and must complete an Associate of Applied Science degree in either Culinary Arts or Bakery/Pastry.
+The US Department of Labor registers this program as a recognized apprenticeship training program.
+The duration of the program is a minimum of 6,000 hours.
 The US Department of Labor monitors the progress of each apprentice during training.

 Who is the Apprentice?

 Any individual who is 18 years of age, who holds a high school diploma or the equivalent and who is eligible to work in the USA.
 If accepted by the facility he/she becomes a full-time employee at the facility.